ozchamo/YAKKO/README.md

  - Make infrastructure changes ----> yakko infra <options>
  - Make operational changes -------> yakko ops <options>
  - Use OpenShift's 'oc' command ---> source ocp-setup-env  (in this shell)
- - Retrieve basic cluster info from a browser: http://192.168.100.2:8080
+ - Basic cluster info at ----------> http://192.168.100.2:8080
- - You can access this cluster from another system on your network, just add [192.168.100.2] as a DNS server to that system
+ - Access cluster externally ------> Add [192.168.100.2] as a DNS server in your clients (This provides an alternative for when configuring DNS in your network is not possible)

  NOTE: You did not have KUBECONFIG set when you invoked YAKKO.
        Remember to use 'source ocp-setup-env' or adjust your environment accordingly!